RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 inclusion of AT hairpins of varying length directly upstream of the start codon.
-The six SD sequences used in this work were designed using the RBS binding site strength calculator from the Salis Laboratory at the Pennsylvania State University, and are shown in Fig S1 [@espahborujeni2014;
+The six SD sequences used in this work were designed using the RBS binding site strength calculator from the Salis Laboratory at the Pennsylvania State University, shown in Fig S1 and described in the supplemental information (*Shine-Dalgarno Sequence Design*) [@espahborujeni2014;
 @salis2009].
 While the designed SD sequence mutations decreased the expression relative to wild-type, the distribution of expression is remarkably wide spanning an order of magnitude, as is shown in [@Fig:boxplot]A.